veillette/physics-book/contents/ch8LinearMomentumAndForce.md

-The scientific definition of linear momentum is consistent with most people’s intuitive understanding of momentum: a large, fast-moving object has greater momentum than a smaller, slower object. **Linear momentum**{: class="term"
-#import-auto-id1343909} is defined as the product of a system’s mass multiplied
-by its velocity.
+The scientific definition of linear momentum is consistent with most people’s intuitive understanding of momentum: a large, fast-moving object has greater momentum than a smaller, slower object. **Linear momentum** is defined as the product of a system’s mass multiplied by its velocity.
 In symbols, linear momentum is expressed as